Proton Iriz

-The Proton Iriz, codenamed P2-30A is a five-door, five-seater supermini from the Malaysian automobile manufacturer, Proton.
-It was unveiled on 25 September 2014 at Proton City by former Malaysian Prime Minister, Mahathir Mohamad.
-The Iriz is the successor to the Proton Savvy.
+The Proton Iriz is a supermini (B-segment) produced by Malaysian automobile manufacturer Proton since 2014.
+It was unveiled on 25 September 2014 at Proton City by Malaysia’s fourth and seventh prime minister, Dr. Mahathir Mohamad.
+The Iriz platform is also used by its sedan equivalent, the Persona (BH) which was introduced in 2016.

-Etymology

-The name Iriz is inspired from the anatomical term iris, responsible for sight and vision.
+The name Iriz is inspired by the anatomical term iris, responsible for sight and vision.

 Pre-launch

 Plans for a Proton Savvy replacement were first revealed with the introduction of the Proton EMAS concept cars at the 2010 Geneva Motor Show.
 The EMAS concept cars were designed by Italdesign Giugiaro and are related to the Lotus Ethos, a similar concept car from Proton's British subsidiary.
-Proton and Lotus Cars wished to jointly develop the global small car, where the Proton versions will be aimed at the budget conscious and the Lotus models on the equally alluring hot hatch market.
+Proton and Lotus Cars wished to jointly develop the global small car, where the Proton versions will be aimed at the budget conscious and the Lotus models on the hot hatch market.
 However, since the announcement, Proton has undergone a change in ownership and further details on the joint venture have not been publicized.
 Proton also considered a tie-up with Mitsubishi Motors in 2011 regarding the development of Proton's upcoming small car.
-With Italdesign Giugiaro being bought by Volkswagen Group in August 2010, the EMAS soon evolved in the form of Volkswagen Up! which also spun off into two other VW subsidiary models, the Skoda Citigo and the Seat Mii.

-The first spy shot of a testing mule unit was uploaded online in March 2013.
-It revealed a heavily masked and widened Proton Savvy.
-The same testing unit was sighted in June 2013 on the Kesas Highway.

 The first official Iriz details from Proton came in the form of a naming contest called Nama Siapa Hebat? ("Whose Name Is Greatest?" in English).
 The contest invited all citizens of Malaysia to help name the upcoming car.
 The name had to be in Malay and was to consist of no more than six letters.
 The contest ran for one month from 25 June till 25 July 2013.
 The grand prize winner was to receive a Premium variant of the car upon its launch in 2014.
 Proton began processing contest entries by August 2013, taking the necessary precautions to avoid trademark conflicts and language ambiguity in global markets.